 The project works with the "Coaching Cycle" methodology developed by the Swisscontact C4EE project team in Albania in collaboration with the Lucerne University of Applied Sciences and Arts, which is already being successfully implemented in Eastern Europe in its tenth year.
-In order to promote the development of young women and men, the project is aimed at solving important obstacles such as the lack of life and professional competence of young people, a lack of information and orientation on labour market opportunities, a lack of access and appropriate services for these categories at various levels.
+To promote the development of young women and men, the project is aimed at solving important obstacles such as the lack of life and professional competence of young people, a lack of information and orientation on labour market opportunities, a lack of access and appropriate services for these categories at various levels.
 This will be achieved by training coaches who accompany groups of 10 - 15 participants over the course of six months.
 The coaches meet with them several times a week and guide them through the different stages of the Coaching Cycle.
 The cycle is based on the concept of core competencies, which can be divided into the four dimensions of personal, social, methodological, and professional competencies.
 Participants develop these skills through theoretical and practical courses, internships, individual career counselling, psychological support, and activities in small groups.